Haruto2017/CSE-168-OptiX-Starter-Code/README.md

 # Optix-Based-Path-Tracer

 A Path Tracer built with Nvidia Optix.
 The Optix Skeleton is provided by [CSE168 at UCSD][https://github.com/CSE168sp20/CSE-168-OptiX-Starter-Code].
 In this renderer, the following functionalities are implemented and more are coming.
+Examples are shown below and can be found in images file.

 ##List of Implementation
 1. Geometry and Light Representation